rain64x/open-listings/docs/README.md

 ## Functionalities

-- Navigation: view a listing, view some tag, view some region, change language, ...
+- Navigation: view a listing, view some tags, view some regions, and change language, ...
-- Search: performant advanced search using text based on indexes, intelligent autocompletion based on a whole scan of DB, geo-search (by radius), front-end search.
+- Search: performant advanced search using text based on indexes, intelligent autocompletion based on a whole scan of DB, geo-search (by radius), and front-end search.
-- Add a listing in a section, Send a comment to author.
+- Add a listing in a section, Send a comment to the author.
-- Basic admin moderation of listings (approve or delete a new listing), check anonymous visitors countries by number.
+- Basic admin moderation of listings (approve or delete a new listing), check anonymous visitors' countries by number.
 - Multi-language support on back and front end.
-- Maps integration is quite good, you need to check that by yourself !
+- Maps integration is quite good, you need to check that by yourself!
 - A pretty rich UI using dozens of lightweight JS browser libraries (all are very carefully picked !).

 ## User interface